anellenson/anellenson.github.io/_projects/3_seamod.md

     </div>
 </div>
 <div class="caption">
-    Three examples of grids provided in the hindcast.
+    Three examples of grids provided in the hindcast from National Center for Environmental Prediction.
 </div>

-The gridded data were post-processed to calculate additional variables for SEAMOD.
 I performed the post-processing on a Digital Ocean server, and used Dask and X-Array.
 The equations were reformatted into matrix calculations to allow for parallel processing (i.e., the arrays were flattened, and additional dimensions were added or removed as necessary).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">